 A judgment doesn’t affect your credit report directly.
 However, your credit has likely been affected in the time leading up to having a judgment filed against you.

-Additionally, creditors routinely report data, like late payments, delinquencies, and defaults, to the credit bureaus.
+When debt collectors or creditors pursue unpaid debts, they routinely report negative information to the credit bureaus.
+This includes late payments, delinquencies, and defaults in your payment history.
 These negative marks are included on your report and lower your credit score.

 The Consequences of Not Addressing Judgments